LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/WaspService/Worlds/CreateWorld.md

 ## Parameters

 There are many parameters that may seem useless, however the client sends them, so they are documented here. <br/>
-The example payload is a real world payload sent by the client on v28.00.
+The example payload is a real world payload sent by the client on v31.00.

 `namespaceId`: Leave as an empty string, its ignored by the server <br/>
 `worldId`: A UUIDv4, its ignored by the server <br/>
 `ownerAccountId`: Your Account Id, its ignored by the server <br/>
 `name`: Leave as an empty string, its ignored by the server <br/>
+`customName`: Custom world display name <br/>
 `sanction`: Leave like the example, its ignored by the server <br/>
 `session`: Leave like the example, its ignored by the server <br/>
-`version`: Leave as 0 its ignored by the server <br/>
+`version`: Leave as 0, its ignored by the server <br/>
+`pendingActions`: Leave as empty array, its ignored by the server <br/>
 `metadataConstraint`: Either `nometadata` or `juno_default` (`juno:default` got deprecated) <br/>
 `metadata`: Based on the `metadataConstraint` you need different fields: